paoligg/Market-Cap-Evolution_OS-project/README.md

 Don't forget to change your Bot Token <YOURBOTTOKEN> and the Chat ID <YOURCHATID> of the conversation you want to receive the message on.
 Make the script executable with the chmod command.
+Use a cronjob to make it run every hour :

+0 */1 * * * <Path to your script>

+You're done !
+Enjoy the spam from your bot.